Marie Bochet

-Marie Bochet (born 2 February 1994) is a French alpine skier and Paralympic Champion.
+Marie Isabelle Élise Bochet (/fr/; born 2 February 1994) is a French alpine skier and Paralympic champion.
+She has won a total of 8 gold medals across four Winter Paralympic Games, and a further 22 gold medals across six World Championships.

-Life
+Career

-Bochet was born in Chambéry in 1994.
+Bochet was born in Chambéry in the French Alps in 1994 to Yvon and Françoise, both cheesemakers.
 She was five when she started skiing.
-She has a disability and she was the first skier to finish in the giant slalom race.
-She skied at the 2011 IPC Alpine Skiing World Championships and she was the second skier to finish in the standing women's downhill race and the Super-G.
+She has a disability, as her left forearm suffers from agenesis.

-Bochet competed in the 2014 Winter Paralympics in Sochi, Russia, where she won four gold medals.
+She competed at the 2010 Winter Paralympics in Vancouver but did not make the podium.
+She skied at the 2011 IPC Alpine Skiing World Championships and was the second skier to finish in the standing women's downhill race and the Super-G.

-At the 2018 Winter Paralympics in PyeongChang, Bochet won four further gold medals.
+Bochet competed in the 2014 Winter Paralympics in Sochi, where she won four gold medals.

-At the PyeongChang Games, she was elected a member of the International Paralympic Committee and joined the athlete's commission.
+At the 2018 Winter Paralympics in Pyeongchang, Bochet won four further gold medals.
+At the Pyeongchang Games, she was elected a member of the International Paralympic Committee and joined the athlete's commission.
 She is also a member of the athlete's commission for the 2024 Olympic and Paralympic Games.